Sunday, December 22, 2024

 6. Have Your Singapore Bank Account Ready

 Your business will be dependent on your Singapore bank account for many things.
-First, you’ll need this in order to open a bank account with your chosen financial institution.
-Secondly, you’ll need it in order to deposit your earnings into this account.
+First, you’ll need this to open a bank account with your chosen financial institution.
+Secondly, you’ll need it to deposit your earnings into this account.
 Finally, it’s your account that is used to pay your Singapore tax.

 7. Choose the Right Location for Your Business